 On these stages, actors and writers can take risks.
 A new musical can ache for a Polish woman who escapes Russia, between a World War and a revolution, and comes to Paris with little but a skill with paint and determination to rebuild.READ MORE

 Duck egg tacos with hot sausage and greens?
 Baklava and fresh moussaka?
-The Williamstown Farmers Market is growing.
-Farmers, food producers, artists and artisans will gather in the expanded parking lot at the end of Spring Street from 9 a.m. to 1 p.m. every Saturday from May to October.READ MORE
+The Williamstown Farmers Market brings Farmers, food producers, artists and artisans to Spring Street from 9 a.m. to 1 p.m. every Saturday from May to October.READ MORE

 Nature and Modern art mingle at Field Farm in Williamstown.
 The Trustees of Reservations maintains the outoor sculpture garden and trails— open to the public from sunrise to sunset all year — and runs the house as a Bed and Breakfast, and they will open the Folly for art tours occasionally through the summer and fall.READ MORE